-The governance framework comprises the systems and processes, and culture and values, by which Cambridge City Council is directed and controlled and its activities through which it accounts to, engages with and leads the community.
-It enables the authority to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate, cost effective services.
+The governance framework comprises the systems and processes, culture and values by which Cambridge City Council is directed and controlled and its activities through which it accounts to, engages with and leads its communities.
+It enables the authority to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate services and value for money.

 The system of internal control is a significant part of that framework and is designed to manage risk to a reasonable level.
 It cannot eliminate all risk of failure to achieve policies, aims and objectives and can therefore only provide reasonable and not absolute assurance of effectiveness.
-The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of Cambridge City Council's policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically.
+The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of Cambridge City Council's policies, aims and objectives, to evaluate the likelihood and potential impact of those risks being realised, and to manage them efficiently, effectively and economically.

-The governance framework has been in place at Cambridge City Council for the year ended 31 March 2012 and up to the date of approval of the annual report and statement of accounts.
+The governance framework has been in place at Cambridge City Council for the year ended 31 March 2013 and up to the date of approval of the annual report and statement of accounts.